JohnAllen/coffee-bot/README.md

 - Say you're build something with two wall appliances.
 Get a separate multi-outlet extension that has only the wall appliances plugged into it.
 You'll be able to easily determine whether or not 120V is flowing through your application and unplug it while debugging and testing.
 - **Relays**
+  - The relays seems to be the most important part of this contraption.
+They are the switches that turn off and on the appliance.
+These relays are [opto-isolators](https://en.wikipedia.org/wiki/Opto-isolator).
+They work like two lighthouses signalling one another.
+When one turns on its light, the other sees that and connects a circuit.
+The current the relays are rated for, 10 amps, is isolated from the much lower current Raspberry Pi with air, a poor conductor.
   - The center terminal is the hot/positive/ terminal.
 Why are there two other terminals?
 One is normally open, or off.
 The other is normally closed.
 This is actually indicated on the relay.
 See the lines?
 On the left side, the line does not connect with the center terminal.
 On the right the line connects.
 This is your hint.
   - <img src="https://github.com/JohnAllen/coffee-bot/blob/master/images/relay-closeup.png" alt="relay closeup" width="150px" height="150px">